 Experiencing these two differently-oriented art projects together feels like it does to live — and love — as a queer person in Appalachia, like the sight of lavender growing on top of an old strip mine or the sound of Townes Van Zandt playing over the radio of a rusty Ford pickup.

-I spend most of every day enamored by the way Appalachian digital media makers flawlessly articulate glimpses of our peculiar and particular neck of the words for the rest of the world to tune into.
+I spend most of every day enamored by the way Appalachian digital media makers flawlessly articulate glimpses of our peculiar and particular neck of the woods for the rest of the world to tune into.
 I also use my news feeds to stay up to date with countless LGBTQIA+ creators and activists, allowing me to feel seamlessly connected to my community and stay updated on our current events.

 Over the past few years, those worlds have become a place between two ridges, joining and building a digital landscape where queerness is a mainstay of lifeways you find in our cozy Appalachian multimedia holler.
 You might catch Queer Appalachia’s community leader Mamone on one of your favorite mountain-situated podcasts, “Speaking Over the Mountains.”
 Or you might see their smiling face framed by a ten gallon hat in a photo shot by your girl-of-many-hats, do-everything role model and West Virginia folklorist Emily Hilliard for USA TODAY’s “Faces of Pride.”

 In the past year alone, these online spaces have grown at unprecedented rates, providing new platforms for queer folks to tell these stories.
 But outside of the celebratory spaces of the internet, rural queer and trans people have a particularly difficult time with proving their internal visibility to outsiders.
 It’s easy to come of age feeling lost and confused in places where you seldom see images of people like you and to bear the loneliness of longing for communities that you’re told only exist highways and many city limits away.